puristajs/purista/website/src/handbook/9_Event_bridge.md

 You can:

 - spin up multiple monolith instances
-- you can split you monolith by services and run multiple service instances (microservice style)
+- you can split your monolith by services and run multiple service instances (microservice style)
 - you can split even more down to single function and subscription level
 - you are able to connect other systems via the amqp broker